How to Dual-Boot Ubuntu 20.04 (or 22.04) and Windows 10 with Encryption

 –Me, while figuring out how to do this.

 In reality, once you figure it out, it’s not that hard.
 The tricky thing is that this isn’t well-documented anywhere!
 So I’m hoping to fix that with this tutorial blog post.
 Honestly, if you know enough about Ubuntu to set up a dual-boot with Windows, it’s only a little bit harder to do it with encryption.
-I prepared this tutorial on a Dell Latitude e7450, and I fine-tuned it when I tested it on my Dell Precision 5510.
+I prepared this tutorial on a Dell Latitude e7450, fine-tuned it on my Dell Precision 5510, and I’ve had others confirm it works on a range of devices from both Dell and other manufacturers.
 So it should work with almost no modification on most Dell systems, and with only minor modifications (particularly around BIOS setup) on most other types of computers.

 To write this guide, I compiled information from several sources.
 Here are some of the most useful references I found: